RickCogley/eSolia.pro/content/en/bill-shock-is-never-funny.md

 They are unrelated to the phone call function, and rather all about the transmission of packets.
 In Japan, data-roaming is basically about transmission only, but in other countries you may see a separate menu related to "voice roaming".

 If this function is set to "on", wherever you are in foreign countries, it enables your cellphone to connect to a local carrier to send or receive emails, browse the web, or even check Google maps, just like you're in Japan.
-But you should be acutely aware, that transmission fees are really, really expensive ian other countries.
+But you should be acutely aware, that transmission fees are really, really expensive in other countries.

 The other day, there was an incident at a client, that **caused a 700,000 yen transmission fee in just 1 night**.
 (Just _one_ night..)